Last Updated on

 Labradors are renowned for being one of the most loving breeds around.
 Often termed, America’s favorite dog — Labs benefit from good overall health and few serious or dire complications.

-Poor nutrition and a lack of exercise can, however, lead to unnecessary health afflictions and a shortened Labrador lifespan, but we’ll be taking you through a look at these soon.
+Poor nutrition and a lack of exercise can, however, lead to unnecessary health afflictions and a shortened Labrador life expectancy, but we’ll be taking you through a look at these soon.

-So, how long can Labs live?
+So, how long do Labs live?
 A Labrador retriever’s average life expectancy is between 10 and 14 years.

 Let’s delve closer into just how long you can expect your Labrador to live while pointing on basic factors that affect a Lab’s lifespan as well.

-The best way to make sure that your Labrador Retriever lives a long life is to feed your pet a controlled diet.
+One of the best ways to increase your Lab’s life expectancy is to feed your Labrador a controlled diet.

 No snacks, high-fat food, and low-cost kibble that carries the wrong nutrient profile.
 Make sure your dog food is specially formulated for medium-large sized dogs, and opt for human-quality meat- fish and poultry.